backupbrew/switchbrew/Homebrew Menu.md

 NOTE: This is not yet available with the latest hbmenu release.

-A theme can be optionally loaded from SD "/config/nx-hbmenu/themes/theme.cfg".
+Themes can be optionally loaded from SD "/config/nx-hbmenu/themes/".
+The theme (or the default) can be selected using the Theme Menu via the - button.
 This uses [libconfig](https://hyperrealm.github.io/libconfig/libconfig_manual.html).
-Default settings will be used for any settings not specified in the theme.
+Default settings will be used for any settings not specified in the theme (including themeInfo).

-The string used for displaying the A/B button can be set with buttonAText/buttonBText, but normally this can be left at the defaults.
+The string used for displaying the buttons can be set with buttonAText, buttonBText, and buttonMText, but normally this can be left at the defaults.
 Change the value of the enableWaveBlending field to 1 to enable wave blending.

+There's also borderColor and borderTextColor fields which can be set like the other color fields.

+The color fields are RGBA.

 Sample theme file:

+`themeInfo={`
+`    name="Theme Name";`
+`    author="Theme Author Name";`
+`    version="1.0.0";`
+`};`

 `lightTheme={`
 `    textColor=(0,0,0,255);`
 `    frontWaveColor=(255,102,204,255);`